bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 #### Change UDP ports

-By default, BigBlueButton uses the UDP ports 16384-32768 which are used by FreeSWITCH, mediasoup and Kurento to send real-time packets (RTP).
+By default, BigBlueButton uses the UDP ports 16384-32768 which are used by FreeSWITCH, mediasoup and bbb-webrtc-recorder to send real-time packets (RTP).

 **FreeSWITCH** uses the range 16384 - 24576, which is defined in `/opt/freeswitch/etc/freeswitch/autoload_configs/switch.conf.xml`